alestor123/ALFRED/plan.md

 ## tasks

-// post the answer on stack overflow and issue
+post the answer on stack overflow and issue
-// SHOUT OUT TO THE DUDE WHO MADE THAT API
+SHOUT OUT TO THE DUDE WHO MADE THAT API
+IMPLEMENT LOGGING SYSTEM
+IMPLEMENT STANDARDS
+IMPLEMENT MOTIVATION AND MOTIVATION LIMIT PER DAY

 ‌Greetings
 ‌enquire